ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 ## A note on wallets {#a-note-on-wallets}

 An account is not a wallet.
 An account is the keypair for a user-owned Ethereum account.
-A wallet is an application that lets you interact with your Ethereum account.
+A wallet is an interface or application that lets you interact with your Ethereum account.

 ## A visual demo {#a-visual-demo}